 Another thing to look at when shopping for a USB card reader is slot protection.
 The delicate pins of a Compact Flash slot are very susceptible to damage (especially bent pins) which are extremely annoying to fix.
-SD slots are more robust but a smudge or smear of dirt in the wrong place can cause an electrical short which can kill a SD card.
-Speaking as one who has had both scenarios happen, keeping the card reader's slots clean and debris free is a large selling feature of any card reader.
+SD slots are more robust but a smudge or smear of dirt in the wrong place can cause an electrical short which can kill an SD card.
+Speaking as one who has had both scenarios happen, keeping the card reader’s slots clean and debris free is a large selling feature of any card reader.
 Luckily, Lexar once again has always excelled at this and the new USB 3.0 version is no different.

 The simple expedient Lexar has taken of making the slots fold down and inside the exterior of the card reader case simply works.
-By making this a pop-up design, it is both simple to use (simply push in on the buttons on either side to make it pop up) and yet provides ample slot protection.
+By making this a pop-up design, it is both simple to use (simply push the buttons on either side to make it pop up) and yet provides ample slot protection.
 There is no need to mess with rubber caps or worry about bent pins, as this design takes care of it all.
 The only caveat to this design is that over time, the spring mechanism will become slower and slower to push the ports up and out of the body.
 This is easily fixed by simply re-tensioning the metal spring located inside the bottom of the plastic case.

 For performance testing, a 16GB Patriot LX Series SDHC Class 10 card and an 8GB Lexar Professional 600x CompactFlash Card were used.
 For comparative purposes, a USB 2.0 Sandisk ImageMate card reader and a USB 2.0 Kingston 19 in 1 card reader were also used.